 Stay and play option, free play.

-Every child is assigned a key person who is generally their class teacher and their name will be provided as part of the information received in our starter pack.
-Their role is to support both you and your child in the process of settling in whether you are a new family to the setting or as a new key person in a new class.
+Every child is assigned a Key Person whose name will be provided shortly after your child starts with us.
+Their role is to support both you and your child in the process of settling in whether you are a new family to the setting or as a new Key Person in a new class.
 As part of this settling in and on a day to day basis they will keep you up to date with information regarding your child’s time in the setting and offer help and advice about how we can work together to help your child make progress.
 At any time they are available to talk to if you have any questions, concerns or indeed celebrations that you think they should know about.
 This relationship will build to be a process of two way communication that enhances your child’s opportunities and will support you in the setting.

-We keep a record of achievements for each child, which is used for their individual planning in order to support their development.
-Parents are free to look at their child’s achievements when they bring or collect their child.
-We also hold Parents’ Consultations every term, which may be arranged with the class teacher at a time convenient to the family.
+We keep a record of achievements and challenges for each child, which is used for their individual planning in order to support their development.
+Parents are free to look at their child’s records when they drop off or collect their child.
+We also hold Parents’ Consultations every term, which may be arranged with the Key Person at a time convenient to the family.

-In addition for those children aged between 2 & 3 years of age the key person will provide a short written summary of the child’s development in the prime areas.
+In addition, for those children aged between 2 & 3 years of age the key person will provide a short written summary of the child’s development in the prime areas.
 This will identify both strengths and weaknesses and if appropriate specific area of need involving outside professionals.
 With permission we also carry out a Let’s Talk More assessment which is a brief play based activity designed to identify any early speech and language challenges.
 Feedback and documentation is provided after the assessment has taken place.

 General notes/Advice tips

 Children will take part in messy activities and consequently please bear this in mind when choosing their clothes for nursery.

 - For children in nappies/pull-ups please provide a named bag with spares in or indeed spare clothes for those who are toilet trained in case of accidents or wet play activities.